 We found that EUV is the most important driver for photoevaporation: the kinetic energy imparted by the high energy photon is simply roughly hf - ionization energy.
 Hence in order to escape the gravitational potential of the planet, the energy of the photon has to reach the requisite energy level.
-FUV generally do not have enough energy.
+FUV generally does not have enough energy.

 X-ray seems less important: although X-rays have higher energies, X-rays also have smaller interaction cross sections than EUV photons.
 Hence X-rays tend to penetrate deeper into the atmosphere, where density is higher.
-With a higher density, collisional excitation and dusts present in the deeper atmosphere quickly reworks the energy to infrared radiation that escapes easily.
-Hence with X-ray alone, the atmosphere cannot reach the temperature high enough for hydrodynamic outflow.
+With a higher density, collisional excitation and dusts present in the deeper atmosphere quickly rework the energy to infrared radiation that escapes easily.
+Hence with X-ray alone, the atmosphere cannot reach a temperature high enough for hydrodynamic outflow.

 1. For planets less than ~3 M⊕, thermal Parker wind alone prevents them from having thick (larger than 0.01% by mass) H/He atmospheres.

-3. Planets with core mass larger than ~10 M⊕ are resistant to photoevaporation and Parker wind thanks to their strong gravity.
+3. Planets with a core mass larger than ~10 M⊕ are resistant to photoevaporation and Parker wind thanks to their strong gravity.